This may be a little bit off topic.

 "Diversity is a buzzword.
 It's a lie.
 Diversity means that it's okay to discriminate against white people.
 Diversity is pure racism, and it makes me want to puke.

 "Some people say they want diversity.
 I say bullshit.
-Do you want your college basketball team to look like America?
-That means you can only have 20% black people on your team.
+Do you want your college basketball team to 'look like America?'
+That means you can have only 20% black people on your team.
 Diversity means that you make selections based on race - not abilities, not merit.